JoLeungGitHub/FordoraAi/README.md

 <details><summary></summary>
+secret !startvote args:

-secret !startvote arg: pr073c73d, makes it so only the person who started the vote can use commands, except for !timeleft.
+pr073c73d; makes it so only the person who started the vote can use commands, except for !timeleft (and !help).

+no-ping; Fordora Ai does not ping @everyone at the start of the vote.
 </details>